isinaltinkaya/WPSG2022/ancient_data_exercise.md

 ls ${SAMTOOLS} ${DATAFOLDER}
 ```

-# Summary statistic and convertion
+# Summary statistic and conversion

 We have two files called holmes.sam.gz and sherlock.sam.gz.
 Let us copy these files to our working directory.